Skip to main menu Skip to content Skip to footer

 en Español

 The end of summer is in sight, and parents everywhere are feeling that inevitable anxiety over how to make the most of the upcoming school year.
-In my experience, anticipating the hurdles of reentry and carefully structuring the first few weeks of school goes a long way to setting the stage for a successful year, particularly if your child has an anxiety disorder or another psychiatric condition.
+In my experience, anticipating the hurdles of reentry and carefully structuring the first few weeks of school goes a long way to setting the stage for a successful year, particularly if your child has an anxiety disorder or another emotional or learning challenge.
 With that in mind, here are some dos and don’ts for families who want to start the school year right.

 DO get back into the routine